The CERN Foundation: Fundraising

 The CERN Foundation is a private foundation.
-The majority of funding comes from individuals and organizations who are dedicated to the CERN Foundation mission.
+The majority of funding comes from donations by individuals and organizations.

 Events

 Ependymoma Awareness Day

 The CERN Foundation established the first Ependymoma Awareness Day on April 19, 2012, with a butterfly release.
 The CERN Foundation supporters purchased butterflies for the release and proceeds went to help fund the organization.
 The Foundation will be hosted the second annual Ependymoma Awareness Day on April 18, 2013.